How To Attract Tech Talent and Hire the Best in 2026

 - Designating one day of the week without meetings

-Engaging freelancers can enable your team to reach a broader talent pool, access more specialized skills, and engage experienced workers who desire increased flexibility in their careers.
-Hire freelancers directly on Upwork who align with your specific tech skills needs.
+Engaging freelancers can help hiring managers reach a broader talent pool, access more specialized skills, and engage experienced workers who desire increased flexibility in their careers.
+Hire freelancers directly on Upwork who align with your specific business needs.

 4. Prioritize diversity and inclusion

-Placing an emphasis on diversity and inclusion can help your organization hire top tech workers and support an organization where all backgrounds and perspectives are valued.
+Emphasizing diversity and inclusion can help your organization hire tech talent and support an organization where all backgrounds and perspectives are valued.

 Hiring workers with diverse perspectives can also be a strength for your organization by helping you more effectively approach and address challenges, drive innovation, and align with potential customers.
 According to research from Korn Ferry, diverse-by-design teams make better decisions than homogenous teams 87% of the time and are 70% more likely to capture new markets.